About This Chapter

 3. Cognitive Development in Children: Conservation, Decentration & Centration

-As children grow, so do their thinking skills, knowledge, and learning.
-Watch this lesson to learn about how young children develop cognitively, including the key cognitive concepts of centration, decentration, and conservation, and discover how they relate to each other.
+As children grow, so does their thinking skills, knowledge, and learning ability.
+Learn about cognitive development in children, including the main concepts of centration, decentration, and conservation, and discover how they relate to each other.